bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 Bokeh's CI runs tests on Linux, macOS, and Windows.
 It also runs tests with different versions of Python.
-The various testing environments are defined in their respective YAML files in the :bokeh-tree:`ci` folder.
-In case you add or change dependencies, you need to update these files, in addition to :bokeh-tree:`environment.yml` in the *source checkout* directory.
+The various testing environments are defined in their respective YAML files in the :bokeh-tree:`conda` folder.
+In case you add or change dependencies, you need to update these files.

 Etiquette
 ~~~~~~~~~